Take-All Root Rot – How to Spot It, Treat It, and Prevent It from Occurring

 Conditions Conducive for Take-All Root Rot

 The disease is especially common in soils that are moist and poorly drained.
 It thrives in humid environmental conditions such as when heavy rain is followed by strong heat.
 Disease development can be amplified where a grass area has a thick thatch, a layer of dead and living organic matter that accumulates on the soil surface, which creates a perfect breeding ground for the fungus.
+Below are some of the most common conditions in which take-all root rot can thrive:

 In addition, the grass can become susceptible to the disease if placed under stress.
 Stress in grass can be caused by a lack of light, poor maintenance practices, such as incorrect cutting height, inconsistent cutting schedule, blunt cutting blades, and poor watering practices.
 Other factors can include extreme climatic changes, exceptionally heavy foot traffic, insects, and weeds.

-When grass is put under stress it weakens it and makes it less able to deal with fungi infections.
+Plants weakened by drought, poor nutrition, or physical damage are more vulnerable to Take-All Root Rot.
+Ensuring healthy, resilient plants can reduce the likelihood of infection, making it less able to deal with fungi infections.
 If you combine several of the conditions you have a lawn that would be conducive to take-all root rot.

 Prevention – Cultural Control